Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Related Work

 \subsection{Dataset and Metrics}

 The gold standard dataset for CAC is FSC-147~\cite{9577832}.
-It comprises 6,135 images covering 147 object categories.
+It contains 6,135 images across 147 object categories, with 89 categories used for training, 29 for validation, and 29 for testing, with no class overlap between these subsets.
 Annotations consist of dots over the approximate centroids of each object instance, as usual for the counting task -- ground truth density maps are created by superimposing Gaussian kernels centered on these dots.
-Furthermore, the authors provided three bounding boxes per image that localize the exemplars and the natural language name of the object category to which they belong -- the category is unique for each image, and it has been chosen arbitrarily if multiple categories were present.
-However, cases in which multiple object categories are present in the same image are just a few, and this represents an inherent limitation of FSC-147, making it hard to evaluate the model's ability to discriminate different object classes within an image.
+Furthermore, the authors provided three bounding boxes per image that localize the exemplars and the natural language name of the object category to which they belong – the category is unique for each image, and it has been chosen arbitrarily if multiple categories were present.
+However, cases in which multiple object categories are present in the same image are just a few, and this represents an inherent limitation of FSC-147, making it hard to evaluate the model’s robustness to discriminate different object classes within an image.
+To address this shortcoming, two other datasets have been proposed: OmniCount-191~\cite{DBLP:journals/corr/abs-2403-05435} and MCAC~\cite{10.1007/978-3-031-73247-8_18}.
+These datasets include multiple object categories within the same images.
+However, the first one is not publicly available, while MCAC lacks suitable annotations for prompt-based approaches.